tleecsm/VoVTCG/vov/data/cards.md

  - Rank: 3

 <b>Persistence, 1</b> <i>(This card is not destroyed after activation.
-When this card is revealed, it gains 1 Persist counter.
+When this card is revealed, it gains 1 Persist counter(s).
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.)</i>
 While this card is revealed in play, it is the only card that <b>Persist</b> counters must be removed from in the end phase.
 When this card leaves play, destroy all allied <b>Persistance</b> cards in play.
 <br>